 Setting up your nIFTTTy Scheduler

-In this section you’ll use the to:
+In this section you’ll use it to:

 - Set up the products you want to be posted to your blog using the Nifty Promo Control Panel